The future of marketing automation is building and building. Marketing Automation is not going away any time soon. It’s

 Everyone wants to stay on top of trends, marketing tactics, and the latest technology.
 This is so they can convince customers that they’re on top of their game.
 And, keeping up with the latest trends keeps your company fresh and relevant, and makes your competitors work even harder to keep up.
 So, when it comes to marketing automation, what’s ahead for the next few years?
 What should you expect to look out for and prepare for when thinking about your brand’s goals for the future?
 Let’s take a look at our best guesses for what’s down the road for marketing automation.

-Hands down, this is the easiest prediction we’ll make.
+Hands down, this is the most straightforward prediction we’ll make.
 The more personal, more unique content that’s tailored to the user’s specific experience, and more ways to connect with the buyer so that they feel like you know them better than their own families.
 More likely than not, you can use your current marketing automation systems to create a tailored experience for your customers.
-In the future, you’ll probably be able to tailor their experience down to the click.
-Making sure that your website, social media and email campaigns are relevant to their every need.
-The systems are going to get better and better at personalising experiences for customers over the next year, as the technology improves and as systems learn that marketing is a personal experience that should feel like you’re just speaking, one-on-one, with your buyer.
+In the future, you’ll probably be able to tailor their knowledge down to the click.
+You are making sure that your website, social media, and email campaigns are relevant to their every need.
+The systems are going to get better and better at personalizing experiences for customers over the next year, as the technology improves and as systems learn that marketing is a personal experience that should feel like you’re just speaking, one-on-one, with your buyer.

 Every customer’s dream is not to fill out any more forms on a website just to get to what they want.
 But, as you know, those forms are how you capture their information and keep track of who’s getting to that step on your site, and what steps they’re taking next.
 We predict that systems will find more and more ways to lessen the number of forms that take up the